Brain-damaged boy should have life support switched off, High Court rules

 The 12-year-old has been in an induced coma after his family said he suffered a “tragic accident” at home.

-Medical professionals believe the child is brain dead and want to turn off his life support, while his parents want treatment to continue.
+Medical professionals believe the child is brain dead and want to turn off his life support, while his parents wanted treatment to continue.

 A High Court judge had been ordered to decide what was best for the child.